The moment I open the door, I know.

 I take a seat next to his bed and his hand.
 ‘Grandpa, you know that Granny was very sick.’
 His face doesn’t move.
 ‘I’m afraid I have bad news.
 Grandma passed away this morning.’

 After minutes of silence, he clearly says: ‘I felt it.
-This morning I woke up at seven and I felt it.’
+This morning I woke up at seven, and I felt it.’
 And I know that this time it wasn’t his dementia.

 I also know that we can somehow bear this as a family.

 When I drag myself back to my sister’s apartment in the afternoon, I pass a colony of garden plots.
 It’s a wonderful, lush, rich late summer afternoon, the air vibrating and humming with life.
-The last swash before everything dies in autumn.
+The last rush before everything dies in autumn.

-There is this overhanging tree full of ripe apples.
+There’s an overhanging tree full of ripe apples.
 Granny’s voice again: ‘Oooh, look at this tree!
 So many apples!
 Oh, child – don’t be sad.
 Don’t cry.
 Enjoy life and all of its gifts instead.
 Enjoy nature, natuuure!’

-But above all her genuine, endless love.
+But above all, her genuine, endless love.